 Perhaps you prefer the ones from the gloomier day.
 That’s fine.
 Whichever it is, I think just noticing the difference and considering how it would affect your own future work is the important thing here.

 A couple more personal takeaways are that the Lomo LC-A is a great little camera.
 Simple to use with its zone focus system and auto-aperture setting – although you can choose your f-stop too if you prefer – it didn’t take long for me to get comfortable with it.

 If you’re taking photographs of things further than three metres away, like most of my shots were here, it’s pretty much a point ‘n’ shoot anyway.

 The final thing to say is that, although this was the first roll of film – and check out the Ilford HP5 Plus 400 review by the way – I spent on some Nottingham street photography, it certainly wasn’t my last.

-I’ve got through at least three more since, and there will be more in the future too.
+I’ve got through at least three more since – including the one I shot this colour Nottingham street photography on – and there will be more in the future too.

-I’ll link to them here once I’ve written them up. 🙂
+I’ll link to them all here once I’ve written them up. 🙂

 If that post shooting some film in the streets of Nottingham piqued your interest for some more analogue photography essays, why not have a look at some of these ones: